movestore/Template_R_Function_App/developer_README.md

 Note that many App features will be set and updated with information from the `appspec.json` in each new App version.
 Thus, even if not bundled into the App, this file is required and must be up to date.

+You are also required to write a documentation file (see [Step 6](https://docs.moveapps.org/#/create_app#step-6-write-a-documentation-file) in the User Manual).

 ## R packages management / renv (optional)

 The template is prepared to use [`renv` as a dependency manager](https://rstudio.github.io/renv/articles/renv.html) - but is disabled by default (_opt-in_).
 You can [activate `renv` with `renv::activate()`](https://rstudio.github.io/renv/articles/renv.html#uninstalling-renv) and then use it in the [usual `renv` workflow](https://rstudio.github.io/renv/articles/renv.html#workflow).

 ### Docker support (optional)